DirWalk/git-repo-init/README.md

-  -v, --version         Show program's version number and exit --ssh                 Use SSH connection to GitHub --https               Use HTTPS connection to GitHub (default)
+  -v, --version         Show program's version number and exit --ssh                 Use SSH connection to GitHub --https               Use HTTPS connection to GitHub (default) -w WEBHOOK_URL, --webhook-url WEBHOOK_URL
+                        URL of webhook to setup for the repository
 ```

 Examples: